rblades/dhworkbook_master/docs/module-1/Exercises.md

 6\.
 Click the green 'Create Repository' button.
 You now have a space into which you will publish the repository on your machine.

 7\.
-At the command line, we now need to tell Git the location of this space.
+At the command line, we now need to tell git the location of this space.
 We do that with the following command, where you will change `your-username` and `your-new-repo` appropriately:

 ```
 $ git remote add origin https://github.com/YOUR-USERNAME/YOUR-NEW-REPO.git